caesarfeta/dot_com/story/gdb_modelling/gdb_modelling.md

 	-------------------------------------------------------

 So how does the query work?
-Data relationships in graph databases are defined by triples.
+Data relationships in Jena are defined by triples.
 Triples are basically declarative sentences with one subject, one predicate, and one object.

 You specify what bits of data you want to extract with this line.